kzed-1/City-Score/README.markdown

 ## Functionality and map

 In City Score, users can:
-* drop down of all the cities
+* select 10 cities from a drop down menu
-* see a visualization scores for each category via a bar chart
+* see visualization of scores for each category via a bar chart and table as well as a small description of the city
-* hovering over section of graph shows the score value and category
+* hovering over bars of the graph shows the score value and category
-* see a breakdown with the numerical score for each category, as well as a small 		description of the city
+* can campare two cities via the drop down menu.

 ## Architecture and technology:

 * Vanilla javascript for data manipulation
 * D3 for generating the graph
-* Web pack as the bundler
+* Webpack as the bundler

 ## Implementation Timeline:
 * Day 1 : collect data from teleport, set up the skeleton, create the logic using vanilla DOM manipulation